City Council rules

 The conduct of members of the public at council meetings, and committee meetings, policy briefings, working sessions, and hearings, including those present to testify, shall be governed by Rules 41, 42 and 43 and shall be enforced by the council staff assigned to the meeting, policy briefing, working session, or hearing.

 No committee unless authorized by an order of the council shall incur any expense, including, but not limited to, advertising and stenographic costs.
 Committee chairs requesting interpreter services will work with the staff director, recognizing there are budgetary limitations, to arrange for such services at the time of the meeting, policy briefing, working session, or hearing is scheduled.
 No committee meeting, policy briefing, working session, or hearing, except the committee of the whole, the committee on rules and administration, and the committee on ways and means, shall be conducted on the day of any regular meeting of the council.
 No committee, except the committee of the whole, committee on ways and means, or committee on rules and administration shall be allowed to schedule or conduct a meeting, policy briefing, working session, or hearing on the same day and time as a previously scheduled meeting, policy briefing, working session, or hearing of another committee.

 No committee will hold any hearing, policy briefing, working session, or meeting after the last regular council meeting of the municipal year.

-The committee chair may issue an informational interim report as a communication to the council relaying information gleaned from committee hearings and the status of the issue.
-The interim report of the committee chair will not dispose of the docket.
-The interim report will be filed in the same manner as all other documents and be part of the Reports of Public Officers and Others portion of the agenda, and will be placed on file.
+The committee chair may issue an interim report to provide to the council information received regarding the topic or the status of a docket.
+This interim committee report does not recommend a final disposition of the docket, and will not dispose of the docket.
+The interim report will be filed in the same manner as all other documents.
+It will be filed as part of the Reports of Committee portion of the agenda, and will be placed on file.
 The docket remains in the assigned committee until final disposition.